A professional removing black mould.

 • Structure drying

-If your home has been flooded, you can get your entire home dried.
-This is ideal for homes that are carpeted and susceptible to mould.
-Structure drying helps with mould prevention and prevents further damage to your household items.
+If your home has been flooded, you can get your entire home-dried.
+This is ideal for carpeted homes that are susceptible to mould.
+Structure drying is highly recommended in the UK as it helps prevent mould and further damage to household items.
 Prices vary for structure drying, depending on the size of the flooded area and the level of damage.
-Typically, structure drying costs £560.
-This price varies, depending on the size of the flooded area and the level of damage created by the water.

 Mould inspection cost